haunt98/posts-go/posts/2023-06-10-incident-context.md

 - Calling API B

 Normally, if API A fails, API B should not be called.
-But what if API A is **optional**, where either it successes or fails, API B should be called anyway.
+But what if API A is **optional**, whether it successes or fails, API B should be called anyway.

 My buggy code is like this: